MathAction for Middle and High Schools

 "Go down deep enough into anything and you will find mathematics"

-Our project-based thematic units are designed for math teachers within their own classrooms - or as part of interdisciplinary work across departments (ELA, social studies, etc.).
+Our project-based investigations are designed for math teachers within their own classrooms - or as part of interdisciplinary work across departments (ELA, social studies, etc.).
 ELA writing across the curricula is always part of our investigations, as students need to write about their claims and back them up with mathematical analysis.
 Through data collection and analysis, uncovering patterns, debate, thought experiments and presentations, students use mathematics to inform their understanding of complex global and social issues.
-In doing so, they boost their math skills and practices.
+In doing so, they boost their math skills and practicese and develop global competencies.

 MathAction will provide you with everything you need to get moving.
 We can help you learn - and then create - project-based units that combine online adaptive resources with differentiated group work in the classroom.

 MathAction's approach ensures that every student has a voice at the table.